The Trust Hospital: Facilities

-The Trust Hospital Company Limited, in 2014 inaugurated a maternal and infant clinic at Osu in Accra called “Mother and Child Hospital,” which assists in providing quality and safe medical care to women and children.
+In 2014 The Trust Hospital Company Limited inaugurated a maternal and infant clinic at Osu in Accra called “Mother and Child Hospital,” which assists in providing quality and safe medical care to women and children.
 The hospital has a colposcope to help with the treatment of cervical cancer in Ghana.
-The colposcope is a machine that can visualise the cervix and determine changes that are likely to pose a threat to the cervix.
+The colposcope is a machine that can visualize the cervix and determine changes that are likely to pose a threat to the cervix.

-The Trust Hospital in 2018 went digital as they introduced the Electronic Medical Record system which serves as a network system that connects all their three hospitals and six clinics across the country.
-During the outbreak of COVID-19 they introduced a new service called The Trust Hospital Telemedicine Service which was to allow them serve their clients at home or in the office during the pandemic.
+In 2018 The Trust Hospital converted to an Electronic Medical Record (EMR) system which serves as a network system that connects all their three hospitals and six clinics across the country.
+During the outbreak of COVID-19 they introduced a new service called The Trust Hospital Telemedicine Service which allowed them serve their clients at home or in the office during the pandemic.